Phileosopher/commonplace/imagination-failedprophecies-2.md

 1844

 - William Miller predicted Christ would return on March 21, 1844.
-Some followers set another date of October 22, 1844, which resulted in the Great Disappointment that collapsed the movement.
+Some followers set another date of October 22, 1844, which resulted in the Great Disappointment that collapsed the movement that eventually became both the Seventh Day Adventists and Jehovah's Witnesses.

 1847